MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 After moving environments to another tenant:

 - The environment ID in the target tenant cannot be set to the same environment ID as in the source tenant.
 This is not supported.
-- The org URL, org ID, and name do not change.
+- The org URL, org ID, and the name do not change.

 ## How the move works